Bereavement Support Groups

 The groups normally run for eight weeks and are completely free of charge.

-The venues for the Bereavement Support Groups are:
+The dates and venues for the upcoming Bereavement Support Groups are:

 If you would like to join the group but are unsure, we can arrange for someone to meet you outside and enter with you.
 If you’d like to talk things over with one of the group facilitators before joining, please let us know.